niklas-mardby/banana/README.md

 # banana

-A demo for students of TS, AJAX and APIs
+A demo for students of TS, AJAX and APIs.